-Compared to wood-burning fires, propane models require much less work and maintenance as they do not produce any ashes or smoke.
+As opposed to wood-burning fires, propane fire pits require much less work and maintenance as they don't produce any ashes or smoke.

-If you wish to take your fire pit from place to place, then this feature is a great benefit.
-These models are extremely easy to carry around, adding to their flexibility and portability.
+If you intend to take your fire pit from place to place, then its portability feature is a great benefit.
+Many of them boast carry straps or handles, making them easy to carry around, adding to their flexibility and portability.

-Propane fire pits do not produce smoke, embers, or sparks and have a flame which can be easily controlled.
-Moreover, switching off the gas completely extinguishes the flame.
+Portable propane fire pits don't produce smoke, embers, or sparks and have a flame that can easily be controlled.
+And in a real emergency, switching off the gas completely extinguishes the flame, immediately.

 Propane Tank Refills Cost Money

 You might have to refill your propane tank a number of times throughout the year if you use your fire pit frequently.
 This adds to your cost of maintenance.